Dr Milena Čavić

 BIOGRAPHY

 Dr Ivana Matić was born on March 21, 1983 in Belgrade, Serbia.
 She obtained degree Master of Science in Molecular Biology and Physiology at the Faculty of Biology, University of Belgrade in 2009 and finished her graduate studies with an average grade of 9,66.
 Ivana obtained a doctoral degree – Ph.D. in Biology/Molecular Biology at the Faculty of Biology, University of Belgrade in 2013 and had the maximum average grade of 10,00.
 Ivana Matić is employed at the Laboratory for Radiobiology and Experimental Oncology (former Laboratory for Biological Response Modifiers) of the Institute for Oncology and Radiology of Serbia since 2009.
-She is a Senior Research Associate since 2020.
+She is a Principal Research Fellow since 2025.
 Her research interest is focused on experimental oncology, molecular biology of cancer, and radiobiology.
 Ivana Matić participated in two national scientific projects and two COST actions.
 She is a member of the Serbian research group for cooperation with the Radiogenomics Consortium.
 Ivana was a leader of the team who received a grant for the realization of a research project in the field of radiobiology from the Center for Leadership Development in May 2017.
-Ivana was a mentor of one Ph.D. thesis at the Faculty of Biology, University of Belgrade.
-She is currently the mentor of two Ph.D. students.
+Ivana Matić is a leading researcher of the Horizon Europe project “Twinning to skyrocket scientific excellence towards individual radiosensitivity prediction by raising the bar in knowledge transfer, networking, and technological innovation in radiobiology”, RadExIORSBoost, Project Number 101158832, programme HORIZON EUROPE, call HORIZON-WIDERA-2023-ACCESS-02.
+Institute for Oncology and Radiology of Serbia is a project coordinator.
+Ivana was a mentor of one Ph.D. thesis at the Faculty of Biology, University of Belgrade, and one Ph.D. thesis at the Faculty of Medicine, University of Belgrade.
+She is currently mentor of two Ph.D. students.
 Ivana participated in three Commissions for doctoral thesis defense.
-She has published 62 original research articles in international scientific journals; her h-index is 15 according to the SCOPUS database.
+She has published 79 original research articles in international scientific journals; her h-index is 21 according to the SCOPUS database.
 Ivana is a member and secretary of the Serbian Association for Cancer Research (SDIR) since SDIR was founded in 2010.
 She is a member of the SDIR Executive Committee since 2014.
+Currently, she is a vice-president of the SDIR Executive Committee.

 Principal research fellow